SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 ##### Contractions

-It is okay to use contractions for a people-centric approach, but avoid using contractions that may be difficult for non-native English speakers to understand.
+It is okay to use contractions for a people-centric approach, but avoid using ones that may be difficult for non-native English speakers to understand.
 Specifically, do not use the following:

 :no_entry: Any will contractions, such as you’ll or we’ll.<br>
 :no_entry: Any would contractions, such as we’d or you’d.<br>